MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

 ### Density operator

-As it turns out, there is no single vector that represents the state prepared by `ApplyHToRandomStateAndMeasure` unless you know the outcome of the random coin flip `(DrawRandomBool(0.5))`.
+As it turns out, there is no single vector that represents the state prepared by the `ApplyHToRandomStateAndMeasure` operation unless you know the outcome of the random coin flip `(DrawRandomBool(0.5))`.
 If you don't know the outcome of the coin flip, the quantum state is given by the following *ensemble* of state vectors,

 $$
 \begin{aligned}